-A graduating student is required to participate in the Baccalaureate and Commencement exercises in order to receive his degree (unless excused by the University).
+A graduating student is required to participate in the Baccalaureate and Commencement exercises in order to receive his degree (unless excused by the Dean of his college).

-A graduating student is required to take the Graduate Record Examination and discharge all other individual obligations (financial, academic, etc.) to the University before being considered eligible to receive a degree.
+A graduating student is required to discharge all individual obligations (financial, academic, etc.) to the University before being considered eligible to receive a degree.